Melvin Endsley

 Melvin Endsley (January 30, 1934 – August 16, 2004) was a musician, singer, and songwriter best known for writing the song "Singing the Blues", along with over 400 songs recorded by hundreds of artists since 1956.
-Some of the artists that have recorded his songs include Johnny Cash, Marty Robbins, Andy Williams, Paul McCartney, Stonewall Jackson, and Ricky Skaggs.
-At the beginning of his career, Endsley recorded including RCA and MGM, however, his vocal recordings were commercially unsuccessful.
+Some of the artists who have recorded his songs include Johnny Cash, Marty Robbins, Andy Williams, Paul McCartney, Stonewall Jackson, and Ricky Skaggs.
+At the beginning of his career, Endsley recorded at studios including RCA and MGM, but his vocal recordings were commercially unsuccessful.
 In 1998, he was inducted into the Arkansas Entertainers Hall of Fame.

 Early life

-Endsley was born in Drasco, Arkansas on January 30, 1934.
+Endsley was born in Drasco, Arkansas, on January 30, 1934.
 When he was three years old, he contracted polio, requiring him to use a wheelchair for the rest of his life.
 From the age of 11, he spent three years in the Crippled Children's Hospital in Memphis.
 While there, he listened to country music on the radio and taught himself to play the guitar.
 After returning to Drasco, he began to play on radio shows.
-By the time he was 20 years old, his song, "It Happens Everytime", caught the attention of Don Gibson and Dorsey Burnette.
+By the time he was 20, his song, "It Happens Every Time", caught the attention of Don Gibson and Dorsey Burnette.